SV-Engineer/c-learning/README.md

 Open the command line by pressing the windows key <kbd>Windows</kbd>, typing "cmd" and pressing "Enter" <kbd>Return</kbd>.

 ### Tool Invocation
 The gcc compiler can be invoked with the command `gcc` or `g++` in the case of C++[^5].
 Using the command line on any OS \(Operating System\) is a powerful tool and if you aren't familiar with it, it may be a good idea to learn more.
 If you want to learn more about the Windows command line, please refer to its [documentation](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands).
-To see a list inputs \(A.K.A switches\) try typing `gcc --help` to see the options available.
+To see a list of inputs \(A.K.A switches\) try typing `gcc --help` to see the options available.

 ### Compiling your first C file
   1. This repository contains a directory called "src" which is short hand for source.
 Located in that directory is a file called "HelloWorld.c".[^6]

   2. From the command line, navigate to the src directory.
 The source directory will be different for everyone, depending on where the reader has cloned it.
 The windows command `cd`[^7] will be used here.
 It is reasonable to open the windows file explorer and navigate to the src folder and copy-paste from the address bar.
-For the author, the command looks like:
+For the author, the command[^8] looks like:

-    `cd /d N:\Development\c-learning\src`[^8]
+    `cd /d N:\Development\c-learning\src`

   3. The `cd` command can also show you your current directory (Windows not Linux).
 Try `cd` on the command line to verify the command prompt is in the correct place.
 The `dir` command shows the contents of the directory you are located.
 Try `dir` now.
 At minimum this command should output at the end "1 File\(s\)" and "2 Dir\(s\)".[^9] One of those files in the list should be HelloWorld.c